The Black Dahlia murder site

 Google Maps shortcut

 The origins behind the nickname "the Black Dahlia" remain contested.
-One theory proposes that Short was nicknamed as such in real life.
+One theory is that Short was nicknamed as such in real life.
 Another claims the nickname originated from a combination of her hair color and the title of the 1946 film The Blue Dahlia.

 Since the murder, dozens of suspects have been proposed.
-There have also been theories that she was the victim of a serial killer.
+There have also been theories she was the victim of a serial killer.

 The case, which remains one of the most famous unsolved homicides in American history, has been the subject of numerous books, documentaries, and films.